 Through these three types of programs, Fitchburg State offers the opportunity to study in hundreds of locations throughout the world, including programs designed for specific majors.
-Scholarship support is available for some programs through affiliation agreements, private philanthropic organizations, or federally-funded scholarship programs.
+Scholarship support is available through in-house scholarships and for some programs through affiliation agreements, private philanthropic organizations, or federally-funded scholarship programs.